bewithme/dl4j-zoo-modelx-model/README.md

 # dl4j-zoo-modelx-model

-This project is extention of dl4j zoo.model
+This project is extension of dl4j zoo.model

 Available models are: